10 Benefits Of Turmeric And Ginger, How To Use, & Side Effects

 Turmeric and ginger belong to the rhizome family.
 This means our terrific tubes grow not only roots but also shoots that are similar to a root system.
 While turmeric and ginger are primarily used as a spice and for cosmetic purposes, you can make your own turmeric and ginger tea every day and reap the benefits of it!

 If you get bouts of morning sickness every day or you are going through chemotherapy, the side effects of which make you feel nauseous, then a good cuppa of ginger tea can sort that out!
 Researchers conducted a systematic review to understand the role of ginger in nausea induced by pregnancy and chemotherapy.
 The results showed that ginger played a beneficial role in reducing nausea and vomiting, thus proving the mighty power of ginger (3).
-Ginger tea provides a healthier alternative to people who are not very keen on taking anti-nausea medications.
+Beyond easing nausea, ginger tea benefits extend to providing a healthier alternative for those who prefer not to take anti-nausea medications.

 Are you looking for a natural alternative to help keep your blood pressure under control?
 Then look no further!
 A study was conducted to understand the correlation between daily consumption of ginger and the prevention of chronic diseases such as high blood pressure.
 The results showed that daily consumption of ginger is associated with a lower risk of developing high blood pressure (4).